PyGraphMol/.github/profile/README.md

 **Graph-Centric Computational Molecular Science Framework**

-GraphMol is a unified, optimized by design, ML-Native, principled framework for computational molecular science, designed from the ground up with geometric elegance and mathematical beauty.
+A unified, optimized by design, ML-Native, principled framework for computational molecular science, designed from the ground up with geometric elegance and mathematical beauty.

 ## At a Glance